-The Company has a non-cancellable lease agreement for its Head Office space with a twelve-month term extending into fiscal 2023.
+The Company has a non-cancellable lease agreement for its Head Office space with a twelve-month term extending into fiscal 2024.
 The aggregate minimum rental payments under this arrangement are as follows:

-Contractual Obligations:

-Payments Due by Period
+Contractual Obligations: Payments Due by Period contractadi obligations. r dyments but by r enou

-Total

-Less Than

-1 - 3

-4 - 5
+Total Less Than 1-3 4 - 5 After 5

-After 5

-1 Year
+1 Year Years Years Years

-Years

-Years

-Years

-\$230,109

-\$230,109

-Nil

-Nil

-Nil
+\$219,891 \$219,891 Nil Nil Nil